ptrifonoff/java-features/README.md

-# New Java language features by sample code
+# New Java language features as code
-This is a sample project for presenting some of the new language features in each version of Java since version 9.
+This project is for those, who are already familiar with Java and want to study new important language features of versions since Java 9 by stepping through code instead of blog posts.
+It is a workshop for yourself.

+## How to use the samples
+* The samples in this project are meant to be self-explanatory or with little description in comments.
+* Each feature is marked with a 'TODO' to guide you through all samples.
+If your IDE supports it, you may have a list view with all TODOs to get a quick overview about the features in each version.
+* Where possible there is a <code>main</code> method to simply run the code.
+* Sometimes there is a "try it out" in the comment to get familiar with variants of a feature.

+## License
+The sample code has been published with Apache 2.0 license.

 ## Java 9
 ### Modularization (Project Jigsaw)